Ultra-Orthodox Londoners roll up sleeves to fight COVID - WTMJ

 ”It’s just about people feeling comfortable, people feeling at ease,” said Joel Friedman, public affairs director for the Interlink Foundation, an umbrella group for Orthodox volunteer organizations.

 Other faith leaders took part, like Mustafa Field of Faiths Forum for London, a Muslim.
-They are hoping a cross-religion model helps community organizations take the lead.
+They are hoping a cross-religion model helps community organizations take the lead going forward.
 It’s a model the British government hopes to use across the country as the NHS tries to ensure the vaccination drive doesn’t miss other hard-to-reach communities.

 “Having them do this here is really a great lesson to see how we can replicate some of this,’’ said Vaccination Minister Nadhim Zahawi, who attended the event.
 “So we will take this as a great model of faith groups working with the local government and, of course, the NHS.”

-Note: This story has corrected the name of a person getting a vaccine dose to Asher Warmberg.